-This is the statute of limitations, and attorney Robert White has seen many accident victims lose out on fair compensation because they waited too long to file.
-If you have been hurt, you deserve to receive necessary benefits, and keeping the following information in mind will help you avoid future penalties on your claim.
+As Attorney Robert White knows all too well, many people injured in accidents that weren’t their fault lose out on fair compensation because they waited too long to file.
+To avoid missing the deadline, it’s essential to understand the statute of limitations and any exceptions that may apply to your case.
+If you have been hurt, you deserve to receive the necessary benefits, and keeping the following information in mind will help you avoid future penalties on your claim.

 About the Statute of Limitations

-The phrase “statute of limitations” is used so often on television that you probably already know what it means.
-Put simply, the statute is the deadline before which a lawsuit or charge must be filed, and missing this deadline usually means the case will be dropped.
+The phrase “statute of limitations” is used so often in T.V. crime dramas that you likely already know what it means.
+Put simply, the statute is the deadline by which a lawsuit or charge must be filed, and missing this deadline usually means the case will be dropped.

 The statute of limitations in personal injury cases begins the day the injury was sustained.
-While specific duration will vary from state to state, in Texas the statute runs two years in a personal injury lawsuit.
+While specific duration will vary from state to state, Texas law allows two years to begin a personal injury lawsuit.
 If the claim is submitted after this two-year period, it will be thrown out of court.

 Extending the Statute of Limitations